 What are the precautions when taking isotretinoin (Accutane)?

-Before taking isotretinoin, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before taking isotretinoin, tell your doctor or pharmacist if you are allergic to it; or to vitamin A-related drugs (other retinoids such as tretinoin); or if you have any other allergies.
 This product may contain inactive ingredients (such as soybean, parabens), which can cause allergic reactions or other problems.
 Some people who are allergic to peanuts may also be allergic to soy.
 Talk to your pharmacist for more details.

 This monograph has been modified to include the generic and brand name in many instances.